babylonhealth/ios-playbook/Cookbook/Technical-Documents/How to use Slack?.md

 You should leave a channel when:

  - You haven't open it in the last month.
- - The subject is no longer relevant or obsolet.
+ - The subject is no longer relevant or obsolete.

 ### Mute the channel